Fair Haven welcomes Rosewood Cafe and Store

 “My mother’s name was Rosemary and my father’s name was Wood, so I’ve been thinking for a few years, if I ever had a business, I’d call it Rosewood,” Fallon said.

-Spencer and Fallon said they hope to open the retail portion of their store this Saturday, and launch the Rosewood Cafe’s restaurant by June 1.
+Spencer and Fallon said they hope to open the retail portion of their store first, and launch the Rosewood Café’s restaurant by June 1.

 The floors are sanded and polished, and the couple are working on getting their licenses in order to open a small shop whose shelves are lined with books and counters are stacked with knick-knacks, local products, and toys for kids to play with.